ADD CONDITION

 Additional Clinical Information

 The medication is administered topically, with a recommended application frequency of 3 to 4 times daily for adults and children aged 3 years and older.
-For children under 3 years of age, consultation with a doctor is advised prior to use.
+For children under 3 years of age, it is advised to consult a doctor prior to use.
+There is no additional information available regarding laboratory tests, abuse potential, patient counseling, or postmarketing experience.

 Drug Information (PDF)